Building Column

 5. include a detailed description or list of position duties

-Once the CAC has reviewed a student’s documentation and signed the CPT Request Form, the student should submit the following documents as a single PDF for ISSO review via Compass:
+7. Once the student has obtained signed paperwork from CAC, the student should submit the following documents as a single PDF for ISSO review via Compass:

 **Students may apply for CPT as early as 90 days but no less than 10 business days before they wish to begin employment.**